 - New protein intake guidelines are based on the three T’s – total, timing, and type.

-For a more detailed perspective, read the official position statement.
 Aside from the information presented and interpretation by the organizations involved in publishing this statement, it’s important to respect your professional scope of practice and refer to a registered dietitian for assistance in establishing nutritional guidelines and programs for athletes and non-athletes alike.

 ACSM (2016).
 Nutrition & Athletic Performance.
 Medicine and Science in Sports and Exercise, 48(3), p.
 543-568.